The Power of Time

 God has designed a parenting tool that’s often overlooked.
 It’s the tool of “Time.”
 But it’s not just any kind of time.
 It’s a strategic use of hang-out time between a parent and a child.
 Those times are available.
 We just need to know how to use them.
 We’ve prepared six ideas to help you get the most from unstructured time with your child.

 Parents are on the go, busy with a huge to do list.
 So, the idea of just hanging out can feel like a waste of time, but it’s in those moments that spontaneous conversations take place.
 Meaningful interactions that aren’t planned become a way to share values and convictions.
 In fact, hang-out time can even be more effective than planned teaching times.

-One Mom told it this way.
-“I make my three kids turn off their electronics in the van.
+One Mom setting limits on technology told it this way.
+“I make my kids turn off their electronics in the van.
 At first, they don’t like it.
 They might even complain.
 But I’m firm and the electronics are off and I just wait.
 Within just a few minutes one of them speaks.
 It might be a question or an observation about something we’re passing by on the road.
 I know then that conversation has begun.
 I look for ways then to encourage the dialogue.
 Some of those discussions are the most meaningful parts of my day.”